 Step 9: In order to add navigation to your view-controllers we need to add UINavigationController too.
 For this we will change the line where we are assigning array of ViewControllers to UITabBarController with the below code.

 Step 10: Now if you run your app, you will find your tab’s view background color are changed.
 But wait here is one issue as tabs are changing but same background color is appearing.
 For this error, and to resolve it please initialize UITabBarController as global instance for the class.
-You can check it here in below code for whole class
+You can check it here in below code

 Where to go from here: